grame-cncm/faust/tools/benchmark/README.md

 ## interp-tracer

 The **interp-tracer** tool runs and instruments the compiled program using the Interpreter backend.
 Various statistics on the code are collected and displayed while running and/or when closing the application, typically FP_SUBNORMAL, FP_INFINITE and FP_NAN values, or INTEGER_OVERFLOW and DIV_BY_ZERO operations.
 Mode 4 and 5 allow to display the stack trace of the running code when FP_INFINITE, FP_NAN or INTEGER_OVERFLOW values are produced.
 The *-control* mode allows to check control parameters, by explicitly setting their *min* and *max* values, then running the DSP and setting all controllers (inside their range) in a random way.
+Mode 4 up to 7 also check LOAD/STORE errors, and are typically used by the Faust compiler developers to check the generated code.

 `interp-tracer [-trace <1-7>] [-control] [-output] [additional Faust options (-ftz xx)] foo.dsp`